-2.9.1 Practitioners-shall register annually with the Department to participatinge in the medical cannabis program with the intent of for purposes of issuing practitioner written certifications on behalf of qualifying patients must register annually with the Department in order to issue certifications for the medical cannabis program.
+- 2.9.1 Practitioners shall register annually with the Department to participate in the medical cannabis program for purposes of issuing written certifications on behalf of qualifying patients. - 2.9.2 The collaborating physician (MD/DO), for both physician assistants and certified nurse practitioners, shall be registered with the Department in order for the physician assistant or nurse practitioner in collaboration with that physician (MD/DO) to subsequently register with the Department. - 2.9.3 In order to register with the Department, the practitioner (i.e., applicant) shall submit the following to the Department: - A. Evidence of unrestricted licensure in Mississippi by the Mississippi State Board of Medical Licensure; Mississippi State Board of Nursing; or Mississippi State Board of Optometry; - B. Issue date and expiration date of licensure in Mississippi; - C. Area of specialty; - D. Physical address of practice; - E. Current telephone number and email address; - F. Evidence of completion of continuing medical education approved by the Department; - G. A waiver, signed and dated by the practitioner, allowing, and authorizing the Department to fully communicate with the Mississippi State Board of Medical Licensure, Mississippi State Board of Nursing; or Mississippi State Board of Optometry and receive licensure information; and, - H. An attestation that the applicant has no direct or indirect financial interest in any licensed medical cannabis establishment.

-- 2.9.2 The collaborating physician (MD/DO), for both physician assistants and certified nurse practitioners, must-shall be registered with the Department in order for the physician assistant or nurse practitioner in collaboration with that physician (MD/DO) to subsequently register with the Department. - 2.9.3 In order to register with the Department, the practitioner (i.e., applicant) must shall submit the following information in a manner set byto the Department: - A. Evidence of unrestricted licensure in Mississippi by the Mississippi State Board of Medical Licensure; Mississippi State Board of Nursing; or Mississippi State Board of Optometry; - B. Issue date and expiration date of licensure in Mississippi; - C. Area of specialty; - D. Physical address of practice; - E. Current telephone number and email address; - F. Evidence of completion of continuing medical education approved by the Department; - G. A waiver, signed and dated by the practitioner, allowing, and authorizing the Department to fully communicate with the Mississippi State Board of Medical Licensure, Mississippi State Board of Nursing; or Mississippi State Board of Optometry and receive licensure information; and, - H. If applicable, a disclosure that the applicant An attestation that the applicant has a no direct or indirect familial or financial relationship with or interest in any licensed entity participating in the medical cannabis program establishment. - 2.9.4 Practitioner Registration may be suspended or revoked for the following: - A. The practitioner provided false information to the Department; and/or - B. The practitioner is the subject of disciplinary action from the Mississippi State Board of Medical Licensure, Mississippi State Board of Nursing, or Mississippi State Board of Optometry.
+- 2.9.4 Practitioner Registration may be suspended or revoked for the following: - A. The practitioner provided false information to the Department; and/or - B. The practitioner is the subject of disciplinary action from the Mississippi State Board of Medical Licensure, Mississippi State Board of Nursing, or Mississippi State Board of Optometry.